sergio11/nethawk_analyzer/README.md

 By following these steps, you can successfully run the example script and begin analyzing your network using `NetHawkAnalyzer`! 🔍💻

+## ⚠️ Disclaimer

+**NetHawk** has been developed exclusively for educational and research purposes as part of my learning journey in **Ethical Hacking**.
+This project serves as a practical application of the skills acquired during cybersecurity training, allowing me to experiment in a **controlled lab environment** and include this tool in my **cybersecurity portfolio**.

+This tool is intended **only for authorized testing environments** where explicit permission has been granted. **Unauthorized use on external systems is strictly prohibited** and may violate laws.
+I disclaim any responsibility for misuse of this tool. **Always obtain proper authorization** before conducting security assessments.

 ## Acknowledgements 🙏

 🙏 I would like to express my sincere gratitude to [Santiago Hernández, a leading expert in Cybersecurity and Artificial Intelligence](https://www.udemy.com/user/shramos/).
 His outstanding course on **Cybersecurity and Ethical Hacking**, available on Udemy, was instrumental in the development of this project.
 The insights and techniques I gained from his course were invaluable in guiding my approach to cybersecurity practices.
 Thank you for sharing your knowledge and expertise!